 - You can add a person-based directory (initially called Research Directory) in which people are cross linked with categories (initially Research Themes) and could be linked with groups (initially called Institutions or Departments).
 People can also be linked to committees and collaborators.

-- You can manage other functionality such as forms, bulletin boards, keywords, metadata for pages
+- You can manage other functionality such as forms, bulletin boards, version control on pages and add redirections.

 Adding a person-based directory